 A room for one person must be at least 100 square feet, and eight feet wide; for two people the rooms must be at least 160 square feet and 10 feet wide.
 (Those numbers exclude the bathrooms and closets.)
 The maximum number of people allowed in one room is two.
 Residences need one tub or shower for every 10 people and one toilet per every eight.

 A Department of Health-certified administrator must be hired to be responsible for operations and safety at all times.
 There are no staff-to-resident ratios except to say that there must always be enough employees to meet the needs of every resident, and an employee with CPR training must be on-site at all times.
 All staff who have contact with residents must have a background check, and a registered nurse must visit the assisted living home at least once every 30 days, to make a review of the residence.
 Staff working with residents with dementia must have at least 12 hours of dementia-specific training annually.

-Upon hiring, all assisted-living staff in Rhode Island must have orientation that includes the areas listed below.
-In addition, ten hours of training on topics including age-related behaviors, helping with activities of daily living, and transferring (such as from a bed to a chair) is also required around the time of hiring, and then annually.
+Ten hours of training on topics including age-related behaviors, helping with activities of daily living, and transferring (such as from a bed to a chair) is required around the time of hiring, and then annually.
 Also upon hiring, all assisted-living staff in Rhode Island must have orientation that includes these topics:

 – Fire prevention